wickwirew/PureSQL/README.md

 * Any diagnostics will be on the entire string rather than the part that actually failed.

 # Installation
-Otter supports Swift Package Manager.
+PureSQL supports Swift Package Manager.
 To install add the following to your `Package.swift` file.

 > [!TIP]
 > If don't want to read any of the README, here are some quick tips: